bitcoin4cashqc/iptvchecker/README.md

     --proxy: Specify a proxy server, e.g., --proxy=username:password@proxy.com:8080.
 If no proxy is provided, the script will run without a proxy.
     --headless: Set whether to run in headless mode or not (default is true).
 Example: --headless=false.
+    --waitTime: Set a custom wait time (in seconds) for delays between actions.
+Default is 10 seconds.
+Example: --waitTime=15 for 15 seconds of delay.

 Example 1: Running Without Proxy